Share on Facebook

 Try this mixture

 As an alternative to using dish soap, try this all-natural solution: Pour one cup baking soda and two cups vinegar into the toilet.
 Allow it to fizz for a half hour.
-If the clog doesn’t dissipate, try the hot water trick to unclog a toilet without a plunger.
+If the clog doesn’t dissipate, try the hot water trick.

 Discover more brilliant uses for baking soda all around the house.